 Begun.
 University planning for the East Campus Graduate Housing project is still ongoing.
 At this time, there is no update on the timeline for the project.
-However, University Housing and Dining (UHD) has secured strategic partnerships with six Graduate Schools (Dell, McCombs, Communication, Pharmacy, School of Information and Architecture) to provide housing for incoming graduate students as part of their admission offer.
+However, University Housing and Dining (UHD) has secured strategic partnerships with colleges and schools across campus to provide housing for incoming graduate students as part of their admission offer.
 This helps students secure housing in Austin prior to their program start date, and is a part of each school’s recruitment and retention efforts.

 Target completion date: To be determined.

 B. Consider partnering with other university departments to offer a housing reduction benefit (HRB).
 The goal would be to close the financial gap between what students could afford and the cost of university-owned housing.

 Begun.
 Providing a Housing Reduction Benefit (HRB) for graduate students in university-owned housing is still a point for discussion and consideration with academic colleges.
 At this time, no commitments have been made, nor a timeline established.

 Target completion date: Ongoing.

 C. Establish a University Apartments advisory group.
 The group would be composed of graduate students who reside in the University Apartments and faculty and staff members.
 The group would provide suggestions and input regarding community development and policies to the vice president for student affairs and the director of Housing and Dining Services.
 The group would also be a sounding board on ways to effectively communicate with graduate students, as well as offer solutions on ways to address certain concerns, questions or complaints that come to UHD or the tenant advisory board.